-COURSE DESCRIPTION: The principal purpose of this course is to enhance students' capacity to undertake research assignments in academic and operational contexts as well as critically evaluate research undertaken by other entities.
-The course is designed to ensure that students have an appreciation and understanding of the role of the philosophy of science in the research process.
+COURSE DESCRIPTION: The principal purpose of this course is to enhance learners' capacities to undertake research assignments in academic and operational contexts as well as critically evaluate research undertaken by other entities.
+The course is designed to ensure that learners have an appreciation and understanding of the role of the philosophy of science in the research process.
 It also provides a medium for further discussion and development of issues akin to research design and ethical issues in the conduct of research.
-Particular emphasis is placed upon exposing students to quantitative and qualitative methodologies associated with scholarly research processes.
-In both contexts, where appropriate, topics for discussion will include conceptualisation and measurement, data collection, sampling decisions, secondary data analysis, data preparation and data analytical considerations.
-Students are exposed to research writing practices and the preparation of research proposals.
+Particular emphasis is placed upon exposing learners to quantitative and qualitative methodologies associated with scholarly research processes.
+In both contexts, where appropriate, topics for discussion will include conceptualization and measurement, data collection, survey sampling, experimentation, secondary data analysis, data preparation and data analytical considerations.
+Learners will be exposed to research writing practices and the preparation of research proposals.

-COURSE TITLE: SURVEY RESEARCH DESIGN AND
+COURSE TITLE: SURVEY RESEARCH DESIGN AND MANAGEMENT